luizasvetoslavova/minesweeper/README.md

 </h3>
 The program stores your highest score for each level - best performance time and click count.
-As you update your score by taking less time or using less clicks to finish a game, it gets updated on the 'scores' page section, and is stored in a database. <br>
+As you update your score by taking less time or using less clicks to finish a game, it gets updated on the 'scores' page section, and is stored in a database. <br><br>
 As you hit a new score you see your old one, and as you win but don't beat your own best score you see a comparison between your current performance and your best score.
 By default all scores are zero and they